COMBACTE-MAGNETCombatting bacterial resistance in Europe – Molecules against Gram-negative infections

 - provide researchers with knowledge to design more efficient and effective clinical trials of new molecules, accelerating the drug-development process enormously.

-EPI-Net: a network of epidemiological data and expertise
+Network of epidemiological data and expertise

 - MEDI3902, a bispecific monoclonal antibody that inhibits two key virulence factors of Pseudomonas aeruginosa, PcrV and Psl.
 It has shown promising activity against P. aeruginosa in laboratory and animal studies, and has already undergone Phase I safety testing in adult humans.
 The consortium will carry out Phase II and Phase III studies in adult ICU patients to learn more about the antibody’s safety, its optimal dosing, and its efficacy in ICU patients;